marcob/javascript/packages/eslint-config-hubspot/README.md

 ### eslint-config-hubspot

-Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
+Our default export contains all of our ESLint rules, including EcmaScript 6+ and React, but excludes experimental features.
 It requires `eslint` and `eslint-plugin-react`.

 1. `npm install --save-dev eslint-config-hubspot eslint-plugin-react eslint`
 2. add `"extends": "hubspot"` to your .eslintrc